Refined invariants of finite-dimensional Jacobi algebras: Abstract

 \section{Abstract}

-We define and study refined Gopakumar--Vafa invariants of contractible curves in complex algebraic 3-folds, via the cohomological Donaldson--Thomas theory of finite-dimensional Jacobi algebras.
-These Gopakumar--Vafa invariants can be constructed one of two ways: as cohomological BPS invariants of contraction algebras of Donovan and Wemyss, or by feeding the moduli spaces that Katz used to define genus zero GV invariants into the machinery developed by Joyce et al. The conjecture that the two definitions give isomorphic results is a special case of a kind of categorified strong rationality conjecture that we discuss and propose a means of proving.
-By way of support for this conjecture, and the conjecture of Wemyss and Brown that all finite-dimensional Jacobi algebras for symmetric quivers give rise to contraction algebras, we prove positivity for the cohomological BPS invariants of such Jacobi algebras.
+We define and study refined Gopakumar--Vafa invariants of contractible curves in complex algebraic 3-folds, alongside the cohomological Donaldson--Thomas theory of finite-dimensional Jacobi algebras.
+These Gopakumar--Vafa invariants can be constructed one of two ways: as cohomological BPS invariants of contraction algebras controlling the deformation theory of these curves, as defined by Donovan and Wemyss, or by feeding the moduli spaces that Katz used to define genus zero Gopakumar--Vafa invariants into the machinery developed by Joyce et al. The conjecture that the two definitions give isomorphic results is a special case of a kind of categorified version of the strong rationality conjecture due to Pandharipande and Thomas, that we discuss and propose a means of proving.
+We prove the positivity of the cohomological/refined BPS invariants of all finite-dimensional Jacobi algebras.
+This result supports this strengthening of the strong rationality conjecture, as well as the conjecture of Brown and Wemyss stating that all finite-dimensional Jacobi algebras for appropriate symmetric quivers are isomorphic to contraction algebras.